adarshmuthappa/airpollv1/README.md

 * [react-native-swiper](https://github.com/leecade/react-native-swiper)
 * [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons)

-#### Big thanks to the authors and collaborators of these libraries.
+A big thank you to all the authors and collaborators of these projects.